yashwantreddy/TOOL1_FINAL_PROJECT/README.md

 # Analysis of TED Talks using NLP

+For my COMP 4447 Final Project, I will be using Natural Language Processing to analyze and interpret the contents of TED talks.
+My analysis will include understanding why stopwords are crucial for preprocessing, visualizing the word distributions including the most frequently spoken words using word clouds, , n-grams and Topic Modeling using TFIDF (Term Frequency Inverse Document Frequency) and NMF (Non-negative Matrix Factorization).

 ## Data

-This repo contains a collection of the extracted narratives from TED (TED, TEDx, TEDEd) talks, that has been forked from [here] (https://github.com/saranyan/TED-Talks).
+This repo does contain any data.
+The collection of the extracted narratives from TED (TED, TEDx, TEDEd) talks, that has been forked from [here](https://github.com/saranyan/TED-Talks).

 ## Natural Language Processing

-There are limitless number of things one could achieve with Natural Language Processing.
-I will be attempting to perform the following:
+There are limitless number of things one could achieve with NLP.
+I will attempt to perform the following:
 * Word Cloud generation
 * n-grams analysis
 * Topic Modeling using TFIDF and NMF